Bartlesville Radio » News » Central's LeeAnn Pressler Named Bartlesville Teacher of the Year

 Wayside Elementary Kindergarten teacher Amy Dickey received the Kurt Schmoldt Teacher Appreciation Award and Sheila Wood was named the Substitute Teacher of the Year.

-Young Scholars of Bartlesville received the Bartlesville Education Association's Friends of Education Award and Wilson Elementary School's Amy Posch received the honorary title of "Fan Favorite" at the Bruins of the Year ceremony, winning a free breakfast from Chick-fil-A for her school's staff.
+Young Scholars of Bartlesville received the Bartlesville Education Association's Friends of Education Award and Wilson Elementary School's Tasha Posch received the honorary title of "Fan Favorite" at the Bruins of the Year ceremony, winning a free breakfast from Chick-fil-A for her school's staff.

 « Back to News